 - Strategy: Traders use the crossover strategies, the Golden Cross, where the 50-day SMA crosses over the 200-day SMA, as an indication of the beginning of a bull run, and the Death Cross, where the 50-day SMA crosses below the 200-day SMA to form a bearish signal.

-- Exponential Moving Average (EMA): EMA gives more importance to the most recent price data.
-Hence, it is more responsive to the latest information than SMA.
+- Exponential Moving Average (EMA): The EMA prioritizes the most recent price data, making it more responsive to the latest information than the SMA.

 - Strategy: Traders rely on short-term EMAs, like the 12-day, versus longer-term EMAs, like the 26-day, to produce buy and sell signals.
 A bullish signal is given when the short-term EMA crosses above the long-term EMA, and vice-versa for a bearish signal.